Wyoming, Michigan: Government

 The city has a council-manager government with both an elected mayor and an appointed city manager.
-Currently, Kent Vanderwood serves as Wyoming's mayor after defeating Sam Bolt and Cliff Tompkins in the 2022 election.
-The city council is composed of six members: three at-large and a representative from each of the three wards.
-The current council members are: Sheldon DeKryger, Renee Hill, Robert Arnoys, Vacant (1st Ward), Marissa Postler (2nd Ward), and Rob Postema (3rd Ward/Mayor Pro-Tem).
+Kent Vanderwood serves as Wyoming's mayor after defeating Sam Bolt and Cliff Tompkins in the 2022 election.
+The City Council is composed of six members: three at-large and a representative from each of the three wards.
+The current council members are: Sheldon DeKryger, Renee Hill, Robert Arnoys, Kyle Brethauer (1st Ward), Marissa Postler (2nd Ward), and Rob Postema (3rd Ward/Mayor Pro-Tem).
 Meetings are held at the City Hall on the first and third Mondays of every month.
 Work sessions are held the second Monday of each month.

 Politics

 The first documentation of political parties in Wyoming was during the 1894 United States elections, with the majority of votes in the city supporting the Republican Party.
 Wyoming used a caucus election system that was frequently plagued with ballot stuffing until the Township switched to a primary election system in 1928.
 Republican support was strong in Wyoming until the Great Depression when Democratic Party candidate Franklin D. Roosevelt was elected President of the United States in the 1932 United States presidential election.
 Prior to this, only Republican candidates would run for office in Wyoming, though in 1933 elections, members of the Communist Party USA and Democrats entered as candidates, with one Democrat being elected into local office.
 The Communist Party would make its last run for local office in 1935.
 In 1937, voters in then Wyoming Township elected its first Democratic supervisor, Herman Wierenga.
 In Wyoming's 1954 elections, citizens voted Democrats into every office, with the Democratic Party maintaining a strong position in the city since then.

 Following the 2020 United States presidential election, MLive reported in 2022 that mayor-elect Kent Vanderwood was included among a Michigan contingent of Republicans allegedly involved in the Trump fake electors plot, reportedly organized as one of the attempts to overturn the 2020 United States presidential election in favor of incumbent President Donald Trump.
-In January 2023, former member of the Michigan House of Representatives, Tommy Brann, was appointed by the city council to be council-member-at-large.
+In January 2023, former member of the Michigan House of Representatives, Tommy Brann, was appointed by the City Council to be council-member-at-large.
 On July 18, 2023, Mayor Kent Vanderwood, along with 15 other people statewide, was indicted by the Michigan Attorney General for his role in the 2020 fake electors plot.